-Icebreakers: Toss the ball to someone willing to share.
-After a two-handed catch there will be a number (or letter) under each thumb.
-The person gets to choose one of the numbers (or letters) and use it to share something or some things about him or herself.
 Say I choose the number 3 under my left thumb - I then share three things about myself.
-If it happens to be the letter C I would choose a descriptive word related to my personality that starts with the letter C. These, of course, are only two possibilities of endless, well......possibilities.
+If it happens to be the letter "C", I would choose a descriptive word related to my personality that starts with the letter C. These, of course, are only two possibilities of endless, well...... possibilities.

 Debriefing Tool: Use the Number (or Letter) Ball to talk about an experience that just occurred.
-For example, tell the group one (or 2 or 3) things you found important about the last activity (depending on what's under a thumb.
-Or, think of a word that starts with a C (or the letter under a thumb) that describes something about your last experience.
+For example, tell the group one (or 2 or 3) things you found important about the last activity (depending on what's under a thumb).
+Or, think of a word that starts with a C (or the letter under a thumb) that describes something about the last experience.

-What else could we do with this idea?
+What else could we do with this Number/Letter Ball?
 Comment below.

 All the best,